After supporting Trump by one vote in 2016, a Wisconsin community reassesses

 But in a ward that went Republican in 2016 by a single vote, it’s their out-of-work neighbor, a restaurant server with three children at home because of the pandemic, who stands out.
 She will vote differently than she did in 2016 — this time, for the Democrat.

-Such is the political mood in Ward25A, where 251 voters and the choices they’re making for president could help determine another razor-thin victory in a state likely to be crucial to the final outcome.
+Such is the political mood in Ward 25A, where 251 voters and the choices they’re making for president could help determine another razor-thin victory in a state that is likely to be crucial to the outcome.
 As in thousands of other wards across Wisconsin, a vote shifting this way, a vote shifting that way, could matter enormously.

-Oshkosh itself is a political hotspot, a city of 67,000 in one of the key counties that twice backed Barack Obama and then helped elect Trump.
+Oshkosh is a political hotspot, a city of 67,000 in one of the key counties that twice backed Barack Obama and then helped elect Trump.
 It’s also a coronavirus hotspot, a place with rapidly increasing numbers of cases, hospitalizations and deaths, and health department updates proclaiming a “sustained uncontrolled spread that is threatening all aspects of community life.”

 “As Oshkosh goes, so goes Wisconsin, I think,” said David Siemers, a political science professor at the local University of Wisconsin campus.
-He expects the outcome to turn on the age-old question in politics: “Are people doing better?”
+He expects the outcome to turn on an age-old question in politics: “Are people doing better?”
 And like local officials, who report long lines and strong turnout in early voting, he thinks the answer will hinge on the pandemic.

 Ward 25A is a neighborhood divided in much the way Wisconsin is divided.
 Its neat, unassuming houses ease the transition from the turrets and towers of the historic Queen Anne homes built downtown by lumber fortunes to the squat industrial facilities on the northern edge of Oshkosh.

-David and Mary Niemuth, who have lived here since the 1970s, have been self-isolating for months because of the virus.
+David and Mary Niemuth, who have lived here since the 1970s, have been isolating for months because of the virus.

-“I just feel like we are surrounded, like Davey Crockett at the Alamo,” David Niemuth, 75, said Saturday as the couple raked, a pile of dry maple leaves growing steadily at the curb.
+“I just feel like we are surrounded, like Davey Crockett at the Alamo,” David Niemuth, 75, said Saturday as he and his wife raked, a pile of dry maple leaves growing steadily at the curb.

 Niemuth, who had a career in computer operations at the nearby university, thinks Republicans in the state and nationally have mishandled the pandemic.
 He and his wife call Trump arrogant and belligerent and say that they were open to a Democratic candidate.
 Yet former vice president Joe Biden did not inspire their confidence.

-“We said it’s a lunatic versus an old man,” explained Mary Niemuth, 70, a retired teacher.
+“We said it’s a lunatic versus an old man,” said Mary Niemuth, 70, a retired teacher.

 Not until they were filling out their mail-in ballots did they settle on their choice for president.
 “It was a tough one,” he said.
 Both ultimately voted for Trump.